inBeat/inbeat-website/content/top-influencers/tiktok/journalists/_index.md

 ---
-title: Top 10 Journalists TikTok Influencers In 2023
+title: Top 10 Journalists TikTok Influencers In 2024
 description: >-
-  Find top journalists TikTok influencers in 2023.
-Most popular hashtags: #tiktok #fyp #trumpimpeachment.
+  Find top journalists TikTok influencers in 2024.
+Most popular hashtags: #fyp #tiktok #mcu.
 platform: TikTok
-hits: 107
+hits: 105
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: Our database aggregates 107 TikTok influencers like this for you to contact.
+text_bottom: Our database aggregates 105 TikTok influencers like this for you to work with.
 profiles:
   - username: "pallavijaiswal28"
     fullname: >-